Skip to main content

 • What will my options be if the cancer comes back?

 Along with these sample questions, be sure to write down some of your own.
-For instance, you might want more information about recovery times.
+For example, you might want to know more about recovery times.
 Or you may want to ask about clinical trials.

-Keep in mind that doctors aren’t the only ones who can give you information.
-Other health care professionals, such as nurses and social workers, can answer some of your questions.
+Doctors aren’t the only ones who can give you information.
+Other health care professionals, such as nurses and social workers, can answer a lot of your questions.
 To find out more about speaking with your health care team, see The Doctor-Patient Relationship.

 American Cancer Society Emails